 During your interviews, consider pitching this scenario to your potential moving partners.

-Source #3: Professional Associations
+Source #3: Participation in Global Moving Associations

 Our relationship with IAM fills three important functions: